Top Ingredients to Look for in Eco-Friendly Dish Soaps

 Glycerin Defined

 Glycerin is a common ingredient you'll find in the most natural dish soap formulas, especially those that are labeled as natural or eco-friendly.
-It's a natural humectant, which means it has the ability to attract and hold onto water molecules.
+It's a natural humectant, which means it can attract and hold onto water molecules.
 This makes it an excellent ingredient for cleaning products because it helps to keep them moist and easy to spread.
 In dish soap, glycerin works alongside surfactants to make sure that not only are your dishes clean, but the soap is also easy to handle and effective in its job.

 Gentle on Hands